loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_INTEGRATION.md

 ## 1. What this solution will do for you

-In this article you will learn how to generally transfer a custom data field from LoyJoy to ProCampaign.
-For this example we use the field "favorite color".
+This article explains how to generally transfer a custom data field from LoyJoy to ProCampaign.
+For this example, we will use the "Favourite Colour" field.

-## 2. What you need for this solution to work
+## 2 What you need to make this solution work

-You need an API key for ProCampaign that must be set up to **allow writing of the data fields that you want to transfer**.
-Your ProCampaign admin will be able to help you.
+You will need an API key for ProCampaign, which must be set up to **allow writing the data fields you want to transfer**.
+Your ProCampaign administrator will be able to help you with this.

 ## 3. Configure the data transfer